 An AQ-01 is installed either inside or outside the compartment wall.
-When mounting inside the wall, the sensor is placed on the wall with the colored side against the wall and then fixed to the wall with two screws.
-When mounting outside the wall the sensor is placed on the wall with the grey side against the wall and the eye is pushed into the drilled compartment hole and then fixed to the wall with two screws from the back of the sensor.
-No external mounting plates are needed regardless of the mounting type; however, mounting brackets can be used if so desired.
+When mounting inside the wall, the sensor is placed on the wall with the colored side against the wall.
+When mounting outside the wall the sensor is placed on the wall with the grey side against the wall and the eye is pushed into the drilled compartment hole.
+No external mounting plates are needed regardless of the mounting type.
+However, you can use mounting brackets, such as Arcteq's sensor bracket accessory, for installation.
+See the Using the sensor bracket chapter for more information.

-Up to three (3) sensors can be connected in series (with the exception of AQ-103 which can take only one point sensor per channel).
+Up to three (3) sensors can be connected in series per channel, with the exception of AQ-103 which can handle only one point sensor per channel.
 Installing a connection cable is simple as each end of the sensor has a detachable cover over the cable connectors.
-Please remember to reattach the cover once the wires have been installed.
+Reattach the cover once the wires have been installed.
+See the Wiring of point sensors chapter for more information.